 HearAdvisor uses a custom built acoustic laboratory to measure hearing aid performance.
 Hearing aids are programmed based on a common age-related hearing loss and worn by an industry-standard acoustic manikin.
 Recordings are then made through microphones in the manikin’s ears, creating quasi-3D audio that emulates what it would sound like if you were wearing devices and streaming.

 HearAdvisor evaluates streaming quality by playing audio (4 different music genres and one podcast) from a paired iOS smartphone.
-A calibration is performed prior to recordings so that the phone's streamed audio level is consistent across all tested devices, and recordings, at roughly 70 dB SPL.
-Once recordings are finished, music performance is measured using the Hearing Aid Audio Quality Index (HAAQI)9 which models the impaired auditory system and was designed to match subjective music sound quality ratings from individuals with hearing loss.10
+A calibration is performed prior to recordings so that the phone’s streamed audio level is consistent across all tested devices, and recordings, at roughly 70 dB SPL.
+Once recordings are finished, music performance is measured using the Hearing Aid Audio Quality Index (HAAQI)10 which models the impaired auditory system and was designed to match subjective music sound quality ratings from individuals with hearing loss.

 Streamed Music Quality is one of five component metrics that HearAdvisor uses to evaluate hearing aid performance.
 All metrics are simplified using a 1 to 5 rating scheme, and averaged across both their Initial and Tuned Protocols, creating a single number representative of a device’s overall performance—the HearAdvisor SoundScore™.
 Higher numbers denote a better SoundScore and top-performers receive an Expert Choice Badge—giving a clear stamp of approval for the best products tested.

-The Problem with Music and Hearing Aids
+The Problem With Music and Hearing Aids

 If you wear hearing aids, you’ve probably noticed that music doesn’t sound as good as you’d like.
 Most hearing aid users report that music sounds distorted—too sharp and lacking in bass.